Emotional effects

 A mental health crisis can feel unpleasant, scary and overwhelming.
 You need to get help.

-If you think that you might act on these thoughts of harming yourself, go to your nearest emergency department (A&E).
+If you think that you might harm yourself, go to your nearest emergency department (A&E).

 Outside of working hours